Dublin Dr Pepper: Distribution area issues

-Franchise agreements limited the Dublin plant's distribution range to a 44-mile radius of Dublin, an area encompassing Stephenville, Tolar, Comanche and Hico.
+Franchise agreements limited the Dublin plant's distribution range to a 44-mile (71 km) radius of Dublin, an area encompassing Stephenville, Tolar, Comanche and Hico.
 However, the plant's use of the original sugar recipe had made the plant popular far beyond its existing franchise agreement.
 Each year, as many as 80,000 visitors flocked to Dublin, drawn to the antiquated bottling plant and its old-fashioned soda.

 The Soft Drink Interbrand Competition Act of 1980 permits soft drink companies to grant exclusive territorial rights to bottlers.
 The rise of internet commerce has led to trans-shipments, in which one bottler's soda is sold in another's territory.
 These sales had caused tension between various bottlers.

 Lawsuit

 In June 2011, Dr Pepper Snapple Group, which owns the brand and licenses territory to Dublin Dr Pepper, sued the Dublin Dr Pepper Bottling Company.
-Dr Pepper Snapple Group, the third-largest U.S. soda company with 2010 revenue of $5.6 billion, accused the Dublin bottler of trademark dilution and stealing sales from other Dr Pepper bottlers by selling outside its approved territory.
-Among the suit's demands were that the bottler remove "Dublin" from its "Dr Pepper" labels and stop selling the soda beyond a 44-mile radius around Dublin.
+Dr Pepper Snapple Group, the third-largest U.S. soda company with a 2010 revenue of $5.6 billion, accused the Dublin bottler of trademark dilution and stealing sales from other Dr Pepper bottlers by selling outside its approved territory.
+Among the suit's demands were that the bottler remove "Dublin" from its "Dr Pepper" labels and stop selling the soda beyond a 44-mile (71 km) radius around Dublin.
 On January 11, 2012, the Dr Pepper Snapple Group acquired the rights to the Dublin Dr Pepper franchise.